-12 essential in-flight skincare tips to make sure you arrive looking handsome and totally refreshed after a long haul flight
+12 essential in-flight skincare tips to make sure you arrive looking handsome and refreshed after a long haul flight

-So what's the best way to counteract these effects and arrive at your destination looking your best?
+So what's the best way to counteract these and arrive at your destination looking your best?

 Below, we’ve listed 12 essential travel grooming tips; simple, effective things you can do before, during and after your flight to make the experience of crossing time zones more bearable on your skin.

-But first let’s look at exactly why your skin reacts so badly at 36,000 feet:
+But first let’s look at why your skin reacts so badly at 36,000 feet:

 DRY, DEHYDRATED SKIN

-This massive reduction in humidity levels basically sucks everything nice out of your skin — causing extreme dehydration and general dullness.
-This dryness occurs everywhere - your eyes, nose, lips and cuticles aren’t immune from the effect.
+This reduction in humidity levels basically sucks everything good out of your skin — causing dehydration and dullness.

 BREAKOUTS AND BLEMISHES